uqlibrary/technology-training/Audacity/audacity.md

 # Audacity: introduction to audio editing

-Audacity is an Open Source, cross-platform tool for audio editing.
+Audacity is an **Open Source, cross-platform tool for audio editing**.

 Among other features, Audacity allows you to: